 Buying second-hand goods

-If you buy new or second-hand items from another consumer either directly or on a social media site, you have no consumer rights as you are not buying from a business.
-The item only has to be owned by the seller and fit the description they give you.
-So it is important to check the item before you buy and it’s very much a case of buyer beware.
+When you buy goods from another consumer you do not have consumer rights as they only apply if you buy from a business.
+It is important to check the item before you buy and it’s very much a case of buyer beware.

 You can buy second-hand goods on websites called online marketplaces.
 These are websites where businesses and/or consumers sell products or services.
 The platform has to show you if a good or service is sold by a business or consumer.
 A business or trader is not allowed to pretend to be another consumer when making a sale.
 This is called disguised trading.

 Last updated on 28 November 2022